Various locations, June 2021

-Breastfeeding takes centre stage this summer as The Holding Time Project is in Coventry.
-This multi-disciplinary, multi-channel, multi-media art project is co-created by mothers, as part of a lottery funded initiative by Visual Artist Lisa Creagh.
+Breastfeeding took centre stage in June 2021 when The Holding Time Project opened in Coventry.
+This inter-disciplinary, multi-channel, multi-media art project was co-created by mothers, as part of a lottery funded initiative by Visual Artist Lisa Creagh.

-Holding Time is a multi-disciplinary project that seeks to celebrate the diversity of breastfeeding in Coventry, overturn stereotypes, challenging assumptions about breastfeeding and encouraging greater understanding and awareness in the whole community.
-The project includes, writing, photography, video and installation shown in various locations across the city as well as online and on social media:
+The Holding Time Project celebrated the diversity of breastfeeding in Coventry, whilst overturning stereotypes, challenging assumptions about breastfeeding and encouraged greater understanding and awareness in the whole community.
+The project included writing, photography, video and installation shown in various locations across the city as well as online and on social media:

-After a series of six weekly workshops, a small group of mothers created finished pieces of writing that form the basis of a radio program for CWR.
-The workshop were run by Rachel New, writer and radio producer for at BBC CWR in partnership with Voluntary Arts.
+After a series of six weekly workshops, a small group of mothers created finished pieces of writing that formed the basis of a radio program for CWR.
+The workshops were run by Rachel New, writer and radio producer for at BBC CWR in partnership with Voluntary Arts.
 The programme aired on April 28th, 2021 as a launch for the Coventry City of Breastfeeding event.

 Mothers were asked for their views on breastfeeding, whether positive or negative.
-These interviews conducted by the artist, will be edited and released on social media as five minute VLOGS to accompany the Coventry events.
-To view existing VLOGS from the project visit www.youtube.com/c/holdingtime
+These interviews conducted by the artist, were edited and released on social media as five minute VLOGS to accompany the Coventry events: www.youtube.com/c/holdingtime

-This new work is designed to raise awareness of the diversity and range of mother’s breastfeeding in Coventry.
-Mothers were invited to pose for portraits by the artist at a temporary COVID safe studio at Arcadia Gallery in City Arcade in the town centre.
-The resulting portraits and animations are shown at University Hospital Coventry and Warwick Labour Ward and a two week exhibition at Arcadia Gallery, City Arcade, Coventry.
+New work, designed to raise awareness of the diversity and range of mother’s breastfeeding in Coventry was created as part of the project.
+Mothers were invited to pose for portraits by the artist at a temporary COVID safe studio at Arcadia Gallery.
+The resulting portraits and animations were shown at University Hospital Coventry and Warwick Labour Ward and a two week exhibition at Arcadia Gallery, City Arcade, Coventry.

-This multi-platform campaign during National Breastfeeding Week highlights the unsung heroes of breastfeeding – the partners, mothers friends and children who offer comfort and support through breastfeeding difficulties.
-This campaign will involve the whole city in a community portrait of all the unseen faces behind breastfeeding mothers.
+This multi-platform campaign during National Breastfeeding Week highlighted the unsung heroes of breastfeeding – the partners, mothers friends and children who offer comfort and support through breastfeeding difficulties.
+This campaign involved the whole city in a community portrait of all the unseen faces behind breastfeeding mothers.